silverstone-i/pg-schemata/README.md

 ---

 ## 📘 Documentation

 Documentation is generated using [MkDocs](https://www.mkdocs.org/).
-To contribute to or build the documentation site locally, follow the setup guide in [`docs/docs-setup.md`](./docs/docs-setup.md).
+To contribute to or build the documentation site locally, see the guide: [Docs Setup](https://silverstone-i.github.io/pg-schemata/docs-setup/).

 ---